Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Sterling silver is especially sensitive to chlorine in public swimming pools as chlorine in the water reacts with the copper in the silver alloy.

-Here’s an example from Reddit of someone dropping silver rings into chlorinated water and very quickly regretting it.
+Here’s an example from Reddit of someone dropping sterling silver rings into chlorinated water and very quickly regretting it.

 Chlorine tarnishes sterling silver objects and jewelry